Creative Citizens in Action

 At CCA, we are committed to working with faculty, staff, students and election officials to reduce barriers to student voting, more information below.

 This program is funded by a new endowment gift to launch The Deborah and Kenneth Novack Creative Citizens Series, an annual series of public programs focused on creative activism that spans the disciplines of art, design, architecture, and writing.
 CCA@CCA is overseen by the Exhibitions & Public Programming department in partnership with Student Affairs, Libraries, Academic Divisions, Communications, and faculty.
 Please contact email@example.com with any questions.

 We may be physically distant, but we are united through our work as CREATIVE CITIZENS IN ACTION.
 Join us by exploring artwork and poster designs by CCA students, faculty, staff, and alumni that express creative activism and promote democratic participation in the lead-up to Election Day and beyond.

 Check back regularly to learn about new events in the The Deborah and Kenneth Novack Creative Citizens Series!

 View recordings of past CCA@CCA events.

 Apply for funding and explore opportunities to organize or participate in CCA@CCA programming.

 Strategies for online learning and art activism compiled by Sam Vernon.

-We are happy to announce the Creative Citizens in Action (CCA@CCA) Faculty Micro Grant Awards for fall 2020.
+We are happy to announce the Creative Citizens in Action (CCA@CCA) Faculty Micro Grant Awards for spring 2021.
 These micro grants will support course efforts tied to democratic engagement, and project outcomes will be featured within the CCA@CCA Program Series.